Rapptz/discord.py/docs/api.rst

     Called when a :class:`Message`\'s attached :class:`Poll` gets a new vote.
 If any of ``user`` or ``message`` are not cached this event will not be called.

+    This requires :attr:`Intents.message_content` and :attr:`Intents.polls` to be enabled.

     .. warning::

         If the poll allows multiselect and the user votes for more than one answer